-From the architect.
+Text description provided by the architects.
 A redbrick terrace in Irishtown is folded in on itself to open a space for living.

 On passing though the brick wall which is common to all houses on the street, one is generally met with small rooms lined in carpet and wallpaper.
 In this case one finds that very wall folded right back into the interior and garden beyond.